-Kenya client case studies
+Kenya client case studies in 2021

 Multi-national 360 payments platform provider establishes foothold in Kenya

 Our Client is an advanced payment solutions provider creating seamless payment connections between their clients and their clients’ customers.
 Our client focuses on developing and emerging markets, especially in South America, Africa and Asia.

 Our Client engaged Healy Consultants Group PLC to help establish their business in Kenya and South Africa as part of a multi-country expansion plan.
 Healy Consultants Group PLC i) established a new Kenyan and South African company ii) provided a legal registered addresses in both countries iii) provided a nominee shareholder and director in each country and iv) opened 2 x corporate bank accounts for each entity.

 - Our Client emailed Healy Consultants Group PLC to understand the extent to which we could assist them with their African business setups.

 - Our Client Engagements Manager Henry held multiple calls with the client, providing them with a wealth of information on a number of African jurisdictions into which they were looking to expand.